Cruise & Rail: Grand Alpine & the Enchanting Danube (2025)

 Other Excursions:

 Hungary has been home to a great number of accomplished musicians, including the famous Franz Liszt, who established a university for music in Budapest in 1875.
 To this day, the Franz Liszt Academy is still a world-famous conservatory, with degree programs in classical instruments, singing, conducting, and composing.
 Take a guided tour of the academy today, culminating in an orchestra performance by some of the current students.
-Next, we’ll embark on a panoramic drive through the city, with stops including Gellert Hill and the Philosopher’s Garden.
+Next, we’ll embark on a panoramic drive with scenic stops overlooking the city.

 Today your guide will show you how to snack around Budapest like a local, starting with a tram ride to the House of Parliament.
 Hop off the tram and take a short walk to your first treat: a coffee break at the First Strudel House of Pest.
 Energized by your cup of coffee, you’ll continue your walk down to St. Stephen’s Basilica—a handsome Neo-Classical building that is one of Budapest’s most significant cultural sites.